All Episodes

 Prior to that, the body cam audio from the Las Vegas shooting.

-Uh maybe people can remember the sound and the danger that these cops are under every day before they rush to judgment.
+Maybe people can remember the sound and the danger that these cops are under every day before they rush to judgment.

-And you got all the late-night hosts, Trevor Noah and Jimmy Kimmel and Seth Myers and Stephen Colbert, you know, basically the same thing.
+And you got all the late night hosts, Trevor Noah and Jimmy Kimmel and Seth Myers and Stephen Colbert.

 You got the celebrities out there, you know, the geniuses like Lena Dunham.

-Uh no, no way not to politicize this tragedy.
+No way not to politicize this tragedy.

 It's about gender and race and access to guns.

-And uh people like Lady Gaga, you know, saying prayers are important, but Speaker Ryan and Donald Trump, blood is on the hands of those who have power to legislate.
+And people like Lady Gaga, you know, saying prayers are important, but Speaker Ryan and Donald Trump, blood is on the hands of those who have power to legislate.

-The case in which a terrorist can get be sold a gun.
+Gigi Hadid, it sickens me, the case in which a terrorist can be sold the gun.

 Is it really worth all of those lives?

-Doesn't your children's safety mean more than your right to own weapons that can kill on a mass scale?
+And Alyssa Milano, doesn't your children's safety mean more than your right to own weapons that can kill on a mass scale?

-F you NRA.
+F you, NRA.

-And then we've got, let's see, Sophia Bush, Donald Trump, F you for this, truly, sincerely America.
+And then we've got, let's see, Sophia Bush, Donald Trump, F you for this, truly, sincerely, America.

 You know, let's talk about the hypocrisy here.